hannakahehu/Drecapp/README.md

 # drecapp

-A new Flutter project.
+flutter

-## Getting Started
+## Android - Native app

-This project is a starting point for a Flutter application.
+This project  aims to levereage store keepers on the time they consume trackng record

 A few resources to get you started if this is your first Flutter project: